dijasila/GPAW/doc/exercises/bse/bse.rst

 Before proceding with the BSE we want to calculate the single-particle spectrum in order to have something to compare with.
-We do this using the RPA approximation (as you probably did in the previous exercises) but this time we use the old DF code since the BSE is not adapted to the new version yet.
+We do this using the RPA approximation (as you probably did in the previous exercises).
 Download the script :download:`LiF_RPA.py`.

 .. literalinclude:: LiF_RPA.py